cs-au-dk/ReaGenT/README.md

     - On Mac/Unix: `./gradlew fatJar`
     - On Windows: `./gradlew.bat fatJar`

+Running some TSTest benchmark requires installing Chrome.
+Follow the instructions on this page to install Chrome: https://www.google.com/chrome/ An additional package is needed on Ubuntu for the Chrome integration: sudo apt -y install libgconf2-4

 ## Running ReaGenT / TSTest
 In the below I'm going to assume that a unix-like system is used, replace `main.sh` with `main.bat` for Windows.